JesseBuckley/JetsProject/README.md

 -The logic for a lot of the methods in this project I was stumped by for a bit of time, but they were all solvable with some review.

+-Scanner.nextLine(); can be a massive pain.

-----I will update this line if I find enough time to do the stretch goals----
+----Update when I complete the stretch goals----